CARV-ICS-FORTH/knot/README.md

 ## Deployment

+> :warning: **Want to quickly try Karvdash out in the Cloud?** Use the [Kubernetes 1-Click App in the DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/karvdash?refcode=880f14eedb3a).

 Karvdash is deployed using [Helm](https://helm.sh) (version 3).
 We use Kubernetes 1.19.x to develop, test, and run Karvdash on both `amd64` and `arm64` architectures.

 To install, you need a running Kubernetes environment with the following features: